 Of important note, Sister Bay - Ephraim is also a town of artists.
 Sister Bay - Ephraim has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sister Bay - Ephraim’s character.

-A relatively large number of people in Sister Bay - Ephraim telecommute to their jobs.
-Overall, about 18.84% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.84% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Sister Bay - Ephraim is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Sister Bay - Ephraim’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Sister Bay - Ephraim’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, Sister Bay - Ephraim doesn't have a public transportation system that people use for their commute.

-Sister Bay - Ephraim is one of the most well-educated cities in the nation.
-48.55% of adults in Sister Bay - Ephraim have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The citizens of Sister Bay - Ephraim are among the most well-educated in the nation: 48.55% of adults in Sister Bay - Ephraim have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Sister Bay - Ephraim in 2022 was $49,069, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $196,276 for a family of four.
 However, Sister Bay - Ephraim contains both very wealthy and poor people as well.